xibosignage/xibo-manual/source/en/media_module_currencies.md

 {/nonwhite}

 ## Installation
+The Currencies Widget relies in part on the [Alpha Vantage API](https://www.alphavantage.co/) to retrieve exchange rates.
 Prior to installation you will need an API key.

 Please visit [Alpha Vantage](https://www.alphavantage.co/support/#api-key) to create an account and obtain a key.

 The Currencies Module is installed from the Modules page, under the Administration section of the Menu.
 Click on the **Install Module** button and select the Module to install.